Gradient-Based Trajectory Optimization With Learned Dynamics: Results

-We also performed experiments in an online trajectory optimization setting by driving on a predesigned race track (see \cref{fig:track_recorded}).
-Hereby, we applied trajectory optimization in a receding horizon fashion, i.e. we reoptimized the control sequence at each control cycle, and applied the first control input to the physical system.
-We apply this feedback control scheme by leveraging the same motion capture system for data recording, where we include the measured state of the physical car as initial condition into the optimization.
-The overall objective (introduced as costs $\l(\x, \u)$) is to advance along the ace track with a predefined high velocity for the entire time horizon of the trajectory.
+We perform experiments in an online trajectory optimization setting by driving on a predesigned race track (\cref{fig:track_recorded}).
+Closed-loop trajectory optimization is the more conventional approach to controlling robots.
+Thus, in this experiment, we demonstrate how it can be successfully achieved with our learned model.
+To this end, we apply trajectory optimization in a receding horizon fashion.
+The overall objective (introduced as costs $\l(\X, \U)$) is to advance along the race track with a predefined high velocity for the entire time horizon of the trajectory.
 Additionally, we add a cost for track excursions.
-Hereby, we choose a total of $n = 20$ trajectory steps and a framerate of $20$ Hz.
-We note that our current implementation for the analytic computation of derivatives from the network is not optimized for run time, and we could therefore not run the optimization at a sufficiently high framerate.
-Instead, we leverage parallelization to compute finite differences that estimate the derivatives $\dv{\hat{\v}}{\u}$ for this particular experiment.
+Hereby, we choose a horizon of $n = 20$ and control the robot at a frequency of $20$ Hz.
+We leverage parallelization to estimate the derivatives $\dv{\hat{\X}}{\U}$ with finite differences for this particular experiment.
 Additional performance metrics of the RC car on the racetrack are given in \cref{fig:track_recorded}.
 As shown in the video, the car is able to race through the track with high velocity while performing dynamic maneuvers.
-This demonstrates that error accumulations encountered in an offline setting can be successfully compensated by feedback control.